The Joy Luck Club (novel)

 The Joy Luck Club is a 1989 novel written by Amy Tan.
-It focuses on four Chinese immigrant families in San Francisco who start a club known as The Joy Luck Club, playing the Chinese game of mahjong for money while feasting on a variety of foods.
+It focuses on four Chinese immigrant families in San Francisco who start a mahjong club known as The Joy Luck Club.
 The book is structured similarly to a mahjong game, with four parts divided into four sections to create sixteen chapters.
 The three mothers and four daughters (one mother, Suyuan Woo, dies before the novel opens) share stories about their lives in the form of short vignettes.
 Each part is preceded by a parable relating to the themes within that section.
+The novel has been widely discussed for its portrayal of Chinese immigrant mothers and their American-born daughters, especially around bilingual, bicultural, and intergenerational identity conflicts.

 In 1993, the novel was adapted into a feature film directed by Wayne Wang and starring Ming-Na Wen, Lauren Tom, Tamlyn Tomita, France Nguyen, Rosalind Chao, Kieu Chinh, Tsai Chin, Lisa Lu, and Vivian Wu.
 The screenplay was written by the author Amy Tan along with Ronald Bass.
 The novel was also adapted into a play, by Susan Kim, which premiered at Pan Asian Repertory Theatre in New York.

 Plot

 The Joy Luck Club consists of sixteen interlocking stories about the lives of four Chinese immigrant mothers and their four American-born daughters.
-In 1949, the four mothers meet at the First Chinese Baptist Church in San Francisco and agree to continue to meet to play mahjong.
+In 1949, the four mothers meet at the Second Chinese Baptist Church in San Francisco and agree to continue to meet to play mahjong.
 They call their mahjong group the Joy Luck Club.
 The stories told in this novel revolve around the Joy Luck Club women and their daughters.
 Structurally, the novel is divided into four major sections, with two sections focusing on the stories of the mothers and two sections on the stories of the daughters.